retronas/retronas-dist/README.md

 ### Building your own image:

 RetroNAS intends to maintain a release for whatever the current stable version of Debian is.
-At the time of this writing, that's Bullseye 11.2.0.
+At the time of this writing, that's Bullseye 11.3.0.
 If, however, you wish to build an installer with a different version, or to edit the preseed, the procedure is quite simple:

 1. Install the dependencies: bsdtar(libarchive-tools), cpio, xorriso and curl
 2. Clone this repo.
 3. Navigate to the retronas-dist directory.
 4. Run "make" to see a list of available procedures.
-5. Set the version of Debian you want in an environment variable like: export DEBIAN_VERSION=11.2.0
+5. Set the version of Debian you want in an environment variable like: export DEBIAN_VERSION=11.3.0
 6. Edit the preseed file however you'd like (https://wiki.debian.org/DebianInstaller/Preseed)
 7. Run the make command for the architecture you desire (example: "make build-debian-amd64") or "make build-all" to build for all architectures.
 8. After building, your ISO(s) will be written to the dists directory and prepended with the name "retronas" and the date.

 ## How it works:

+We build debian ISO's with customized installers.
+These are net installers that result in an operating system pre-configured with RetroNAS.
+Essentially it allows you to turn any standard PC or laptop into a dedicated RetroNAS box without having to do any manual pre-configuration.

 Every build command has as its dependency a download command.
 This just looks for the ISO for the specific architecture and version in the appropriate iso-cache directory.
 If it finds it, then this step is skipped.
 If not, it downloads the appropriate ISO to that dist's iso-cache directory.

-### Debian

-This builds debian ISO's with customized installers.
-These are net installers that result in an operating system pre-configured with RetroNAS.
-Essentially it allows you to turn any standard PC or laptop into a dedicated RetroNAS box without having to do any manual pre-configuration.

 After the ISO is downloaded, the build command is run for the specified architecture.
 The iso is unpacked into a temporary directory called isofiles.
 The file "preseed.cfg" is then injected into that ISO's initrd file.
 Initrd handles the installation of Debian.
 During the installation it always looks for a file named preseed.cfg for configuration, but it usually doesn't exist so it just performs its default behavior.